WOOLCOTT FAMILIES OF LONDON

 (2) Edward Woolcott, b., d.
 1655 St. Botolph Aldgate.

-A third Woolcott family appears in London at Hackney about 1720, possibly descendants of Lewis Woolcott of Holford, Somerset who moved to London from Holford with wife Elizabeth and had sons James, son of Lewis and Elizabeth Woolcott, b.
-1668 Westminster, and John, son of Lewis and Elizabeth Woolcott, b.
-1671 London.
+Another Woolcott family appears in London at Hackney about 1720, possibly descendants of Lewis Woolcott of Holford, Somerset, 1635-, who moved to London from Holford with wife Elizabeth and had sons James, son of Lewis and Elizabeth Woolcott, b.
+1668 Westminster, and John, son of Lewis and Elizabeth Woolcott, carpenter of London, 1671-1752 London.
+Nothing is known of James other than his birth.
+John's 1752 will mentions only his wife, Mary.

 (2) James Woolcott, Jr., b.
 1721, d.
 1722 Hackney.